react-native-community/discussions-and-proposals/proposals/0000-view-transition.md

 This RFC proposes adding support for React's [`<ViewTransition>`](https://react.dev/reference/react/ViewTransition) component to React Native. `<ViewTransition>` is a React API that lets you animate elements that update inside a transition.
 On the web it delegates to the browser's View Transition API; this proposal brings the same programming model to React Native by integrating the React reconciler with the Fabric renderer.

-The main benefit is that React Native gains a **web-compatible, first-class API for shared transitions** (including page/router-level transitions) and **enter/exit/update transitions** that is more ergonomic than existing third-party or user-space solutions, and that covers animation use cases not well served by any current React Native animation API.

 ## Basic example

 **Example 1 — Shared transition**